 3. Research the Laws

-Depending on what type of retail business you’re starting, there are going to be business regulations, licenses, and taxation to take into consideration.
+Depending on what type of shop you are looking to open, there are going to be business regulations, licenses, and taxation to take into consideration.

 Visit the necessary government websites/offices to find out what list of the permits, fees, laws, etc. are required to get your business up and running.
 It can also be helpful to consult with people who can help you comply with the requirements for your business, such as a lawyer, accountant, or contractors.